ToastedDev/toasted.dev/src/content/blog/good-morning-youtube.md

 image: "@assets/good-morning-youtube/og.jpg"
 ---

+## UPDATE (12/17/2024)

+I forgot to update this, but during the start of November MinMax was actually banned on YouTube (why? we'll never know).
+Thankfully in the middle of the month they unbanned my channel, so that's good.

+Also apparently my first Graphify channel with over 90 subscribers was [unbanned recently](https://www.youtube.com/channel/UCw5kIzE9xi0Jqg6gbS0qCNQ)?
+Yeah I have a strange relationship with YouTube...
+I guess it's because they thought that channel was linked to MinMax and because they unbanned that they unbanned this one too?
+I don't know honestly.

+Hopefully this means the bigger channels get unbanned as well, but we'll see.
+I'll keep you all updated in case that happens.

+---

 On June 7th at 2:34 PM UTC, my YouTube channel with over 14,000 subscribers was terminated off of the platform.
 Why?
 Because of "circumvention of a ban".
 But to understand why this happened, we need to rewind back in time a bit...

 ## Chapter 0: Important Info